 Also Read: How to run parallel tests with CircleCI

 CircleCI and Jenkins are both competent tools.
-Which tool to select among these depends on the requirement and resource availability of a particular project.
+Which tool to select among these depends on a particular project’s requirement and resource availability.
 Both tools can do fairly well for a basic CI setup and cater to the requirements.

 - CircleCI does not have the overhead of initial setup and maintenance.
 This makes it a go-to choice when the implementation needs to get going in a short span.
 Additionally, when a company does not have a dedicated resource to maintain the CI environment, the cloud-based platform of CircleCI helps.
 Parallel execution of builds is another case for which CircleCI can be considered.